rcw-2/python-ipernity/docs/intro.rst

 Limits
 -------

-* Authorization is limited to desktop authenticaton
+* Authorization is limited to desktop authenticaton.
-* The only supported data format is JSON
+* The only supported data format is JSON (which is parsed into Python objects).
+* PyIpernity has no object-oriented representation of Ipernity object like documents, albums etc.
+* Management of credentials (tokens) is left to the user.